MOXHAN/MOXHAN/README.md

 - 👋 Hi, I’m Maxim
 - 👀 I’m interested in Machine Learning, DNNs, CNNs and AI in general
 - 🌱 I’m currently learning Computer Vision with NVIDIAs Jetson AGX Orin and Ultralytics Yolo Model
-- My Languages are C, C++ and basics of Python
+- My Languages are C, C++ and Python
 - I also know basics in SQL and HTML + CSS + JavaScript

 <!---